CRASHSpace/COVID-19-3dprints/README.md

-# COVID-19 3D prints, equipment and other PPE
+# COVID-19 3D prints and projects

 COVID-19 is impacting medical professionals hard.
 If you are around L.A. and have a 3D printer or other fabrication tools, **we need your help.** CRASH Space has been working with USC Keck, Cedars-Sinai and others on the front line of this pandemic.
-They need personal protective equipment, and have requested the following designs.
+You can read about our full efforts here: [https://blog.crashspace.org/covid/](https://blog.crashspace.org/covid/).
 Let us know if you can help at covid@crashspace.org or on [this volunteer form](https://docs.google.com/forms/d/e/1FAIpQLSczant_0pGT0tIEJhOTPQsQpFoTAtQAkubEGK8ArdoSDPgAVQ/viewform).

 **Delivery:** We will have a dropzone at 10526 Venice Blvd., Culver City, CA 90232.
 Times will be posted on [our calendar](https://calendar.google.com/calendar/embed?src=crashspacela@gmail.com&ctz=America/Los_Angeles).